 A skilled, dedicated workforce.
-The Company has secured a reliable, skilled and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
-These temporary assignments maximize utilization during periods in which the demand for services decreases, such as Canada's spring break-up, and facilitate knowledge transfer.
-In addition, in order to strengthen its workforce, the Company has facilities and programs in place which provide an environment for ongoing learning and skill development.
-The Company has dedicated training facilities in Calgary, Alberta and San Antonio, Texas which are focused on providing regulatory, skills and leadership training for all employees.
+The Company has secured a reliable, skilled, and dedicated workforce and it has processes in place to temporarily mobilize its workforce between operating districts.
+These temporary assignments enhance utilization during periods in which the demand for services decreases in a particular operating area, such as Canada's spring break-up, and facilitate knowledge transfer.
+In addition, the Company has facilities and comprehensive programs in place which provide an environment for continuous learning and skill development that strengthen its workforce.
+The Company has training facilities in Alberta, North Dakota and Colorado which are focused on providing regulatory, skills and leadership training for all employees.